obroomhall/mediocre-service/README.md

 3. Import the root certificate `Import-Certificate -FilePath .\minica.pem -CertStoreLocation cert:\CurrentUser\Root`
 4. Mount the end certificates to your docker container `-v /path/to/your/certs/localhost:/certificates:ro`

-They recommend using  and then importing the generated root certificate to your machine

 ## Usage

 ### gRPC Tools